wdj2005/cpq-fpc-flex/README.md

 ## Manufacturing

-I am yet to prototype this completely, but I will be ordering from JLCPCB with their Flex PCB manufacturing process with the following settings:
+These have been successfully ordered from JLCPCB with their Flex PCB manufacturing process with the following settings:
 * Layers: 1
 * PCB Thickness: 0.11
 * Stiffener: Polyimide
 * Polyimide Thickness: 0.15mm

-Once I've got a fab'd item in hand, I'll update this README with photos and such.
+For more manufacturer details see screenshot lower down this file.

 ## Photos